Backup to USB or FireWire hard drives

 - Configure Backup4all.
 If the drive is formatted and recognized by Windows, it will be recognized by Backup4all too.
 Now, to backup to the USB drive you should define a backup job in Backup4all that has the destination set to the USB drive.
 To ensure this, please select the backup job you want to run, press CTRL+P in order to open the Backup Properties window, go to the Destination - Removable page and check the Change destination to removable media.
 After that you only have to select a drive from the Removable drive drop down list.
 You can also define a new backup job and in the destination window select the USB drive.

 Some USB drives have a button to start the execution of an associated program.
 If you have such a device you can configure Backup4all to execute a backup job or a backup group when the button is pressed.
-After the USB drive is ready, go to the Tools->Options menu of Backup4all, select One Touch Backup and press Detect to check if the USB drive is compatible with the One Touch Backup feature of Backup4all.
+After the USB drive is ready, go to the File->Options menu of Backup4all (Tools->Options in Backup4all 4), select One Touch Backup and press Detect to check if the USB drive is compatible with the One Touch Backup feature of Backup4all.

 Backup to USB flash drives